w3f/w3f-education/docs/Rust/setup/installation.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+This is executing a script from the internet, so if you prefer to be careful, check its contents to ensure it isn't doing anything unwanted.
-This script installs several tools:
+This line of code installs several tools:

 - `rustup`, which was covered above,
-- [`cargo`](https://doc.rust-lang.org/cargo/index.html), the Rust package manager,
+- [`cargo`](https://doc.rust-lang.org/cargo/index.html), the Rust package manager, and
-- `rustc`, the official compiler for the Rust language,
+- `rustc`, the official compiler for the Rust language.

-This is executing a script from the internet, so if you prefer to be careful, check its contents to ensure it isn't doing anything unwanted.

-Select **Option 1** for the standard install.
-We will add more components later in the course as needed.
+Executing the line of code above will prompt the installation options below:

 ```bash
 Current installation options: